 Distinguished Contributions Award

-Established in 1970 the Association's Distinguished Contributions to Slavic, East European, and Eurasian Studies Award honors eminent members of the profession who have made major contributions to the field through scholarship of the highest quality, mentoring, leadership, and/or service to the profession.
-The prize is intended to recognize diverse contributions across the Slavic, East European, and Eurasian studies field.
+Established in 1970 the Association's Distinguished Contributions to Slavic, East European, and Eurasian Studies Award honors members of the profession who have made major contributions to the field.
+Distinguished Contributions may be conceived of in diverse ways, and the Association seeks to recognize outstanding service, leadership, scholarship, mentoring, and public outreach.

 The Committee accepts nominations in writing or via e-mail from any member of ASEEES.